-We chatted recently to Jack Simpson from Hyde Park Book Club, about Digital Access West Yorkshire - a new project that's he's part of which takes donated laptops and tablets and passes them on to people who need them in Leeds and Bradford.
+We chatted to Jack Simpson from Hyde Park Book Club, about Digital Access West Yorkshire - a new project that's he's part of which takes donated laptops and tablets and passes them on to people who need them in Leeds and Bradford.

 You can watch our conversation with Jack here:

 Jack explained how Digital Access West Yorkshire was set up in response to the COVID-19 epidemic - to help to get laptops and tablets to people who need them - at a time when being digitally connected has mattered more than ever.